 - where can i weigh my baby

-- how often should you get your baby weighed?
+- how often should babies be weighed

-- should i have taken my baby to be weighed
+- when will my baby be weighed